rozensoftware/whip4brats/README.md

 - brat-server.exe
 - executor.exe
 - BratLocker.exe
-- 'publish' folder of exported .NET files (all .NET 7 framework and app files)
+- 'publish' folder of exported .NET files; there you'll find Whip4BratsGUI.exe file.

 ## Installation

+Run Whip3BratsSetup.msi to install software.
 Run the Whip4BratsGUI module and configure the parental settings, i.e.: the parent account password, child account name and password.
 (The application password is the password of the parent's account in the system or '1234' at the first start).
 A temporary password of '1234' will be created, which will be replaced with the password of the parent account after it is configured on the Password Setup Screen.